-This action is also consistent with the Selectboard's Strategic Town Goal of managing town finances.
+This action is also consistent with the Select Board's Strategic Town Goal of managing town finances and sustainability/open space protection and management and other sustainability focus areas.

 Conservation land requires the least public expenditure per acre to manage and maintain of any Medfield capital investment, but it is not zero.
 A combination of state and non-profit partner, volunteer, and Town resources can meet the needs with relatively low effort.